B2B CFO® EXPANDS REACH IN TEXAS

 B2B CFO® EXPANDS REACH IN TEXAS - Jeff Reina Joins as Partner in Houston, Texas

-I'm honored excited to join the impressive group of B2B CFO® partners across the country.
-I fully embrace the firm’s mission to improve the lives of business owners in my community”HOUSTON, TEXAS, UNITED STATES, May 10, 2022 /EINPresswire.com/ -- B2B CFO®, a leader in strategic business advisory services to owners of privately held companies, announced today that Jeff Reina has joined as Partner.
-He is based in Houston, Texas, and will serve the surrounding area alongside other B2B CFO® partners.
+I'm excited to join the impressive group of B2B CFO® partners across the country.
+I fully embrace the firm’s mission to improve the lives of business owners in my community.”HOUSTON, TEXAS, UNITES STATES, May 11, 2022 /EINPresswire.com/ -- B2B CFO®, a leader in strategic business advisory services to owners of privately held companies, announced today that Jeff Reina has joined as Partner.
+Jeff is based in Houston, Texas and will serve the surrounding area, alongside other B2B CFO® partners.

 — Jeff Reina

 According to Jeff, “I am honored and excited to join the very impressive group of B2B CFO® partners across the country.
-I fully embrace the firm’s mission to improve the lives of business owners in my community and the challenge of building a widely respected and highly profitable strategic advisory practice.”
+I fully embrace the firm’s mission to improve the lives of business owners in my community and the challenge of building a premier strategic advisory practice.”

 To find out more about, or to connect with Jeff, visit b2bcfo.com/jeff-reina.